handsontable/handsontable/docs/next/guides/tools-and-building/modules.md

 1. Make sure you import the [base module](#base-module):
     ```js
     import Handsontable from 'handsontable/base';
-    // if you bundler allows it, import Handsontable's CSS
-    import 'handsontable/dist/handsontable.full.css';
     ```
 2. Import the registering function and a cell type module of your choice.
 For example:
     ```js